Chatbot Arena: Benchmarking LLMs in the Wild with Elo Ratings

 Citation

-Please cite our paper if you find our work or dataset useful.
+Please cite the following papers if you find our work useful.

 @misc{chiang2024chatbot,